Rowdy Tellez Preview, Player Props: Brewers vs. Cubs

 Rowdy Tellez At The Plate

-- Tellez is hitting .217 with eight doubles, a triple, 13 home runs and 30 walks.
+- Tellez has eight doubles, a triple, 13 home runs and 30 walks while hitting .218.

-- Tellez has had an RBI in 28 games this year (33.7%), including 10 multi-RBI outings (12.0%).
-He has also driven home three or more of his team's runs in three contests.
+- In 34.1% of his games this year, Tellez has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in three contests.

-- He has scored in 21 games this season (25.3%), including multiple runs in three games.
+- He has scored in 24.7% of his games this year, with more than one run scored in 3.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.